askui/askui-dev-docs/docs/docs/general/05-Integrations/SSO.md

 ## Step 5: Testing the Integration

-After configuring SSO, test the login and signup process with a user account from your domain to verify that the integration works as expected.
+After configuring SSO, test the login and sign up process with a user account from your domain to verify that the integration works as expected.

 ## Support and Troubleshooting